Architect's Memo: Community Format

 — Rem Koolhaas

-I would approach binders as a creative project, I obsessed over each one.
+I took an editorial approach to binders, I obsessed over each one.
 Designing identity frameworks; logos, color palettes, graphics, layouts.
-By taking an editorial approach to creating binders it gave every architecture project a sense of narrative.
+This approach to creating gave every architecture project a sense of narrative.
 This was the breakthrough I was looking for.

 GRAPHX Magazine is an editorial binder of the process, practice, and perspective of worldbuilding.